 There are many definitions of what BIM is, and in many ways, it depends on your point of view or what you seek to gain from the approach.
 Sometimes it’s easier to say what BIM isn’t!

 – It’s not just a new technology application

-– It’s not next generation, it’s here and now!
+– It’s not the next generation; it’s here and now!

 BIM is essentially value creating collaboration through the entire life-cycle of an asset, underpinned by the creation, collation and exchange of shared 3D models and intelligent, structured data attached to them.

-At Proteus we are currently working towards providing Level 2 BIM models for all our systems which will be available to download from our website in the very near future.
-Level 2 BIM is a series of domain specific models (e.g. architectural, structural, services etc) with the provision of a single environment to store shared data and information in our case COBie UK 2012.
+At Proteus, we are currently working towards providing Level 2 BIM models for all our systems that will be available to download from our website in the near future.
+Level 2 BIM is a series of domain-specific models (e.g. architectural, structural, services etc.) with the provision of a single environment to store shared data and information in our case COBie UK 2012.